LivelyKernel/lively4-core/README.md

 # Lively Kernel

 The Lively kernel is a small bootloader for the Lively environment.
-It provides a minimal ES6 module loader, allows to transpile ES6+ into runnable code and prepares the environment.
-This includes testing for ServiceWorker availability and initializes the a service worker environment.
+It provides a minimal ES6 module loader, it can to transpile ES6+ into runnable code and it loads an "init process".
+The kernel also tests for ServiceWorker availability and initializes a service worker if possible.

 The kernel must be generated (compiled) and put into the document root to support loading ServiceWorkers.